folio-org/folio-org.github.io/index.md

 platform.
 You can help us shape the core of the system.

 What you will find here is not (yet) a library system, although it is steadily accruing the features of one.
-Over the coming month, we will gradually be adding features to make this relevant to librarians and library staff, but we have a ways to go yet.
+Over the coming months, we will gradually be adding features to make this relevant to librarians and library staff, but we have a ways to go yet.
 If you would like to explore these ideas with us, please join the conversation over at [folio.org](https://www.folio.org/).